Keep kids learning with daily schedules and activities. Go to Wide Open School

-While ELA and Social Studies teachers may get the most out of the service, teachers in any content area will find it a helpful tool for assigning and evaluating students' writing.
-Have students submit papers, then assign a peer evaluation project -- students can then revise using peer feedback before submitting a final draft.
+While ELA and social studies teachers may get the most out of the service, teachers in any content area will find it a helpful tool for assigning and evaluating students' writing.
+Have students submit papers, and then assign a peer evaluation project -- students can then revise using peer feedback before submitting a final draft.
 Teachers can use the interface to communicate with students via email or through the discussion forums.

 The OriginalityCheck feature checks student papers against a massive database of content, with detailed similarity reports for teachers.
 The GradeMark feature lets teachers use their own rubrics or select from a vast library of pre-loaded ones.
 Feedback can be given using pre-made or customizable markings; teachers can also attach comments to specific parts of students' papers.